 a.
-Applicants for initial certification in Iowa who request that the board approve experience performed in the absence of registration as an associate real property appraiser may file an application for approval on a form provided by the board.
+Applicants for certified general real property certification in Iowa who request that the board approve experience performed in the absence of registration as an associate real property appraiser may file an application for approval on a form provided by the board.
 The burden shall be on the applicant to establish by clear and convincing evidence all of the following: